-If you didn’t sell your home for at least as much as you owe on the mortgage, you would owe the difference out of your own pocket.
+If you don’t sell your home for at least as much as you owe on the mortgage, you would owe the difference out of pocket.
 It’s best to know how much your home is worth and compare it to your current mortgage to make sure you have enough equity in your home to sell your home for a profit.

-How Do You Sell A House With A Mortgage?
+How To Sell A House With A Mortgage

 Before you can sell a house with a mortgage, there are certain requirements you must meet.
 First, your mortgage is a legal obligation, so you must satisfy it if you sell the house.
 In other words, you can’t sell the house and not pay off the mortgage.
 You must clear up any liens on the property before you sell.

 If you’re moving to a new mortgage lender, they’ll likely request the payoff quote for you.
-You can contact your current loan servicer and ask for a payoff quote if they don't.
-Some lenders even have automated systems on the phone or online that make it even easier.
+However, you can contact your current loan servicer and ask for a payoff quote if they don't.
+Some lenders even have automated phone or online systems that make getting a quote even easier.

 You’ll want to know how much home equity you have.
 It could help you when you buy your next home or otherwise invest the money from your home sale.
 Some homeowners invest the entire amount of their current home equity in their new home.
-Others invest some of it but keep some of it liquid.
+Others invest some of the profit but keep the rest liquid.

-What you do depends on what you qualify for and how much money you already have saved for your down payment.
-Some sellers like to keep some of their proceeds liquid, while others invest it directly into their new home.
+What you do depends on what mortgage you qualify for and how much money you have saved for your down payment.

 Home Investment Equity

-Home investment equity is the equity you invest in the home yourself like the money you pay upfront for your down payment.
+Earned equity is the equity you invest in the home yourself like the money you pay upfront for your down payment.
 So, for example, if you put 20% down on a $150,000 home, you have $30,000 in instant equity.

 You also increase your equity each month as you make principal payments toward the loan.
 That means every time you make your monthly mortgage payments, you’re actually increasing your home equity.
 This lowers how much you owe and increases the difference between the home’s value and your mortgage balance.

-Paying any windfalls or large amounts of money you earn toward your mortgage also increases your home investment equity.
+Paying any windfalls or large amounts of money you earn toward your mortgage also increases your earned equity.
 Every dollar you pay toward the home’s principal increases your equity.

 If there are remaining days of unpaid interest, make sure you pay them as quickly as possible to pay your loan off in full.

 If your home has any other liens, you must also pay them off.
 Liens stay with the home, not the person.
 This means if you didn’t clear any outstanding liens on the property, the buyer might not be able to close on the home.
-In addition, mortgage lenders require a clear title.
-If there are outstanding liens, that’s impossible.
+In addition, mortgage lenders require a clear title which isn’t possible with outstanding liens.